 Please include your name, title of the work, and the best email address for us to reach you.
 If your submission is chosen, we will notify you via email.
 If your submission is not chosen, it is in no way a personal rejection.

 We are accepting new works that were not previously published as well as works that have been published elsewhere, provided you (and not a third party publisher) own the rights to it.

 We will not make any substantial edits to any works, but we reserve the right to make small changes for clarity or to correct spelling or punctuation errors.

 We believe in people getting paid for their work!
-As such, we plan to hold a crowdfunding campaign in the spring to fund our initial costs (of printing, etc.) and pay all contributors whose work is chosen, and ourselves, a minimum of $50 a piece.
+As such, we plan to hold a crowdfunding campaign to fund our initial costs (of printing, etc.) as soon as submissions are in, and pay all contributors whose work is chosen, and ourselves, a minimum of $50 a piece.
 Payments will be made over Paypal or Venmo, or if you don’t do electronic payments, we can send you a paper check in the mail.

-MOLLIE MOORHEAD is learning to be a bioregional herbalist, and is also a DIY-er and multi-passionate creative based in Lincoln, Nebraska (Oto territory).
-She is also a former Ayurvedic practitioner and Californian in the middle of an identity crisis.
+MOLLIE MOORHEAD is a DIY-er and creative renaissance woman based in Lincoln, Nebraska.
+She is also a former Ayurvedic practitioner and Californian who recently went through an existential crisis and changed her whole life around, and is now in the slow process of researching and writing a book on Ayurveda in the West and becoming a bio-regional herbalist.
 Mollie is a descendant of settlers primarily from Scotland, England, Denmark, and Germans from Russia.

 An Informational Video We Recorded About this Project: